Takeaways

 The best Doorman app alternative

 Established in 2014, ButterflyMX is an access control company providing building-wide solutions for multifamily properties.
-ButterflyMX has been featured in over 10,000 buildings and has over 20,000 5-star ratings.
-The ButterflyMX package room helps properties easily receive, store, and manage packages.
+Our products are installed in over 15,000 buildings and have more than 40,000 5-star ratings.
+What’s more, the ButterflyMX package room helps properties easily receive, store, and manage packages.
 In turn, residents don’t have to worry about missing or stolen packages while away from home.

 Here’s how the ButterflyMX package room works: